The City of Columbia, Mo. is taking the initiative where the safety of its workers is concerned.

-This month, the City of Columbia finalized an agreement with MCC to provide OSHA training to over 300 employees in its water and electric division.
+This month, the City finalized an agreement with Metropolitan Community College to provide OSHA training to over 300 employees in its water and electric division.

 “We have always had safety standards and in-house training to keep our workers safe.
-But we wanted to go the extra mile where safety is concerned since working on electric and water systems can be very dangerous,” said Ryan Williams, Columbia Water & Light Assistant Director.
+But we wanted to go the extra mile where safety is concerned since working on electric and water systems can be very dangerous,” said Ryan Williams, assistant director at Columbia Water & Light.
 “This training will keep our safety practices consistent with national standards, and ensure all of our employees have a basic level of safety training.”

 Training is not limited to field personnel who work on the utility’s infrastructure.
 Administrative and office staff will also be trained.